B

 Seeds contain glucosinolates.

-B. alba and sinigrin in B.juneja
+Sinalbin in B. alba and sinigrin in B.

-oil are toxic constituents.
-Theoil with toxic constituents should be
+oil with toxic constituents should be

 avoided in gastrointestinal ulcers and